WeegeeNumbuh1/FlightGazer/README.md

   - Keeps databases updated over time without having to update to the latest version of FlightGazer
 - Easily update to latest builds here on Github
   - Automagically migrate settings, even if new options appear or are removed in the future
-- Program state is [available as a json file](#using-flightgazers-data) for use elsewhere
 - Logs events when you detect aircraft beyond typical ADS-B range limits (DXing)
 - Automatically tracks aircraft which report distress signals
 - [Unique tools](./utilities/) and [custom-developed fonts](./fonts/) that can be used in other projects (don't forget to credit me)